 The exact number of tests as well as the decision which competitor shall be tested (doping control test plan) will be decided between the organiser, the President CSC (or his substitute according to Part A par.
-5), the Official CISM Representative or the Continental Representative.
-Any discrepancy or conflict between different Anti-Doping Regulations (e.g. international federation's regulations and the CISM Anti-Doping Regulations) will be referred to the CISM Permanent Commission for Sport Medicine and the Discipline Commission.
+5), the Official CISM Representative.
+Any discrepancy or conflict between different Anti-Doping Regulations (e.g. international federation's regulations and the CISM Anti-Doping Regulations) will be referred to the CISM HQ.